 GROUP INTERPERSONAL PSYCHOTHERAPY TO TREAT DEPRESSION

-Our group therapy is available in person or by phone.
-In groups, members find a safe space to open up with peers about their worries and struggles.
+In therapy groups, members find a safe space to open up with peers about their worries and struggles.
 Over 6-10 sessions, counselors guide structured discussions to help participants identify the underlying triggers of their depression and examine how their current relationships and their depression are linked.
 Together, they strategize solutions to their problems, learn coping mechanisms, practice interpersonal skills, and identify support structures that they can continue to lean on after therapy has ended.

 Members work together to strategize solutions for overcoming their challenges, forming strong social bonds in the process.
 Since depression is episodic and recurrent throughout most people’s lives, these newly acquired skills have both immediate and long-term preventive impacts for the individual.